BaileyLast/Portman-Brickwork/replit.md

-# Braintree Bricklayer Website
+# Portman Brickwork Website

 ## Overview

-This is a professional business website for a bricklaying company serving Braintree and surrounding areas.
+This is a professional business website for Portman Brickwork, a bricklaying company serving Braintree and surrounding areas.
 The application features a modern, responsive design built as a single-page application showcasing services, portfolio, testimonials, and contact functionality.
 The site emphasizes lead generation through multiple contact methods and provides a comprehensive overview of bricklaying services offered.

 ## User Preferences